 A Kind of Waterproof Cloak (Espèce de Parapluye), Edme Bouchardon, from Études prises dans le bas peuple ou les Cris de Paris (Studies drawn in the lower folk or the Cries of Paris), 1737–46.
 Drawing, left, from leather-bound album including 60 original red-chalk drawings by Edme Bouchardon.
 The British Museum, London.
 Image © The Trustees of the British Museum.
 All rights reserved.
 Print, right: Etching with engraving by comte de Caylus and Étienne Fessard after Edme Bouchardon.
 The Getty Research Institute, 2015.PR.2

-Apparently, not all were at ease while posing for the artist, which must have been an uncommon experience to these nonprofessional models.
+Apparently, not all were at ease while posing for the artist, which must have been an uncommon experience to these non-professional models.
 Nor does it seem that Bouchardon either empathized with all of them in equal measure.
 They harbor a wide range of expressions, from the rascally complicity of the windmill seller to the sweet boyishness of the hurdy-gurdy player, from the pensive melancholy of the young chimney sweep to the cautious mistrust of the barrel-organ operator.
 Not all his characters are performing obviously productive tasks―in fact, real effort is rarely shown.
 There is, besides, indeterminacy about certain trades.
 For example, the specific value added by the figure represented in Woman from the Mountains is not manifest, while that of the flower seller in My Pretty Carnation may be more than it seems, flower sellers being frequently arrested for prostitution.

 My Pretty Carnation (Mon bel Oeillet), Edme Bouchardon, from Études prises dans le bas peuple ou les Cris de Paris (Studies drawn in the lower folk or the Cries of Paris), 1737–46.
 Drawing, left, from leather-bound album including 60 original red-chalk drawings by Edme Bouchardon.
 The British Museum, London.
 Image © The Trustees of the British Museum.
 All rights reserved.
 Print, right: Etching with engraving by comte de Caylus and Étienne Fessard after Edme Bouchardon.
 The Getty Research Institute, 2015.PR.2

 Bouchardon’s original drawings, generously loaned by the British Museum for the exhibition, are bound in a volume, so only one of them can be presented at a time.
 By contrast, the prints, loaned by the Metropolitan Museum of Art, are in loose sheets.
-A bound volume of the prints was acquired by the Getty Research Institute (GRI) on the occasion of this exhibition, and has been fully digitized.
-The British Museum drawings and GRI prints are accessible in a digital interactive, available both within the exhibition and online, thanks to a special viewer that you can discover here long after the exhibition closes.
+A bound volume of the prints was acquired by the Getty Research Institute on the occasion of this exhibition, and has been fully digitized.
+The British Museum drawings and Getty Research Institute prints are accessible in a digital interactive, available both within the exhibition and online, thanks to a special viewer that you can discover here long after the exhibition closes.